QQrex/PyCitySchools/README.md

 >
 >Line 33 - Counting students that past both math and reading per school.
 >
->Line 36 - Caculate % passing both math and reading scores per school.
+>Line 36 - Calculate % passing both math and reading scores per school.

 Next, we will assemble all the data into a DataFrame for each school, add some formating and check the results of the DataFrame.

 ![perschoolsum](https://github.com/QQrex/School_District_Analysis/blob/main/Resources/per%20school%20summary%20df.PNG)

 Upon inspection of the per school summary DataFrame, we notice the THS is not accurate because we only removed the math and reading scores for THS 9th graders.
 The total student count at THS still contains THS 9th graders.
-In order to complete our per school summary DataFrame, we ned to recount the THS students.
+To complete our per school summary DataFrame, we need to recount the THS students.

 ![THSnewCount](https://github.com/QQrex/School_District_Analysis/blob/main/Resources/THS%20new%20student%20count.PNG)
->Line 3 - Count total total students at THS
+>Line 3 - Count total students at THS
 >
 >Line 7 to 9 - Count THS 9th graders
 >
 >Line 11 - Calculate new total student count at THS

-Next we will need to find all THS 10th to 12th graders with passing math, reading and overall grades.
+Next, we will need to find all THS 10th to 12th graders with passing math, reading and overall grades.

 ![THSdf](https://github.com/QQrex/School_District_Analysis/blob/main/Resources/THS%20passing%20math%2C%20reading%20overall%20%25.PNG)
 Cell 1 - Create DataFrame of THS 10th to 12th graders with passing math scores.